Cyril-Basquin/AWS/Tutorials/Installation_instance_NAT.md

 #### Private Route Table (Private subnet):
   - Target: local             Destination: 10.10.0.0/16 (VPC)
   - Target: nat-instance-id   Destination: 0.0.0.0/0

+## Security Group : Principle
+The three security groups have to be configure according to the schema as follow:
+The Jump-box security group have to:
+  - receive ssh from internet Gateway
+  - send ssh to the jump box

+The FI security group have to:
+  - receive ssh from the jump-box
+  - send http/https request to the NAT instances

+The NAT instance have to:
+  - receive http/https request from the FI
+  - send http/https request through the Internet Gateway.

+Note: When you access to the FI, you are connected to it through the jump-box.
+If you deactivate the Jump-box, you lose the connection with the FI.

 #### NAT Security Group (names NAT_SG)
 ### Inbound rules